Love Catalina Island Fact Sheet

 Visitors can also arrive via helicopter or plane in about 15 minutes from the coast of southern California.
 Helicopter services from Maverick Helicopters are available, with departures from heliports in Long Beach and San Pedro.
 Helicopter charter service is also available from John Wayne Airport in Orange County, and Bob Hope Airport in Burbank.
 Helicopters land at the Pebbly Beach heliport located in Avalon.
 Private pilots can fly into the island’s only airport, Catalina Island Airport in the Sky.

 Once on the island, the town of Avalon and the unincorporated village of Two Harbors are easy to navigate by foot.
-While ride-sharing services are not available on the island, Avalon does have a taxi service along with a fixed route bus service and transportation for visitors needing special assistance.
+While ride-sharing services are not available on the island, Avalon does have a taxi service along with on demand public transit called COAST operated by Ride Circuit and transportation for visitors needing special assistance.

 Catalina Towns: